Trade Gold Trading

 This is a bearish reversal candle pattern.
 It forms at top of a market trend.

-It occurs at the top of an up cfd trend where the open price is the same as the low & cfds price then rallied up but was forced back down to close near the open.
+It occurs at the top of an up cfd trend where the open cfds price is the same as the low & cfds price then rallied up but was pushed back down to close near the open.

-How to Analyze Shooting Star Candlesticks Pattern - Inverted Hammer Bullish CFD Candlesticks Setup Patterns
+How to Analyze Shooting Star Candlesticks CFD Pattern - Inverted Hammer Bullish CFD Candlesticks Patterns

 Shooting Star Candle

-A sell is completed when a candle closes below the neck line, this is the opening of the candle on the left side of this pattern.
+A sell is completed when a candle stick closes below the neck line, this is the opening of the candle-stick on the left side of this pattern.
 The neck line in this case is a support level.

-Stop orders for the sell trades should be set a few pips above the highest price on the recent high.
+Stop orders for the sell cfds trades should be set a few pips above the highest cfds price on the recent high.

-The Shooting Star candle-stick is named so because at the top of an upward market cfd trend this candle pattern resembles a shooting star up in the sky.
+The Shooting Star is named so because at the top of an upward market cfd trend this cfd candle pattern resembles a shooting star up in the sky.